jomhoff/Genome-Annotation/functional_annotation.md

 ```

 ## Predict Step
 The prediction step takes advantage of GENEMARK-ES to predict genes from functional gene databases and the output from the predict step.
+You have to install GeneMark seperately; you can do so [here](https://topaz.gatech.edu/GeneMark)
 ```
 #!/bin/sh
 #SBATCH --job-name funpredict